maurizioorani/Pdf-AI-Utility/Readme.md

 This setup is for running the application directly on your host machine.

 #### 🐘 1.
 Database Setup (Local)
-Choose one of the following:
-*   **PostgreSQL:**
+**PostgreSQL is mandatory for RAG functionality.**
 1. Install and run PostgreSQL.
 2. Create a database named `pdfdb`.
 3. Create a user `pdfuser` with the password `pdfpassword` and grant it permissions on the `pdfdb` database.
 4. Ensure your `src/main/resources/application-postgres.properties` file has the correct connection details (defaults are `jdbc:postgresql://localhost:5432/pdfdb`, user `pdfuser`, password `pdfpassword`).
-    5. To activate this configuration, you'll need to run the application with the `postgres` profile active.
-You can do this by:
+5. The application is configured to use the `postgres` profile by default (see `src/main/resources/application.properties`).
+If you need to override this for specific local runs, you can:
-        - Setting the environment variable: `SPRING_PROFILES_ACTIVE=postgres`
+    - Set the environment variable: `SPRING_PROFILES_ACTIVE=postgres`
-        - Passing a command-line argument: `--spring.profiles.active=postgres`
+    - Pass a command-line argument: `--spring.profiles.active=postgres`
     - Or, if using Maven: `./mvnw spring-boot:run -Dspring-boot.run.profiles=postgres`
-*   **H2 Database (for development/testing without PostgreSQL):**
-    1. To activate this configuration, run the application with the `dev` profile active (similar methods as above, e.g., `SPRING_PROFILES_ACTIVE=dev`).
-    2. The H2 console will be available at `http://localhost:8080/h2-console` (JDBC URL: `jdbc:h2:mem:testdb`, user: `sa`, no password).

-**Note:** The main `src/main/resources/application.properties` no longer sets a default active profile to avoid issues during test runs.
-You must explicitly activate `postgres` or `dev` for local execution.
-For tests, the `test` profile (using H2) is automatically activated.
+**Note:** The H2 database configuration (`dev` profile) has been deprecated for main application use as PostgreSQL is required for the RAG features.
+The `test` profile still uses H2 for unit/integration testing.

 #### 🤖 2.
 Ollama LLM Server (Local)
 1. Install and run Ollama from [ollama.ai](https://ollama.ai/).